mne-tools/mne-cpp/doc/gh-pages/pages/development/qtwasmtutorial.md

  * QtWebAssembly does not support concurrent and Qt3D modules.
      [https://forum.qt.io/topic/109166/wasm-support-for-qt3d/4](https://www.qt.io/blog/2019/06/26/qt-webassembly-multithreading)

- * MNE-CPP Code needs to be build statically

  * Thread support forQtWasm can be achieved since Qt5.13.
 Thread support is deactivated in pre-built binaries.
 The default Qt for WebAssembly build disables threads by default.
-To enable, build from source and configure with the **-feature-thread** flag.
+To enable, build from source and configure with the `-feature-thread` flag.
 We’ve found that emscripten 1.38.30 works well for threaded builds.
 From [https://www.qt.io/blog/2019/06/26/qt-webassembly-multithreading](https://www.qt.io/blog/2019/06/26/qt-webassembly-multithreading)

  * Data access for local files:
      [https://forum.qt.io/topic/104608/access-local-user-file-on-qt-for-web-assembly](https://forum.qt.io/topic/104608/access-local-user-file-on-qt-for-web-assembly) and